jeftegoes/AwsOverview/AWS EC2.md

 | m5.8xlarge  | 32   | 128       | EBS-Only         | 10 Gbps             | 6,800           |

 - **t2.micro is part of the AWS free tier (up to 750 hours per month).**

+### 4.6.1.
+Burstable performance instances

+- Which are T3, T3a, and T2 instances, are designed to provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload.
+  - Burstable performance instances are the only instance types that use credits for CPU usage.

 # 5. Introduction to Security Groups